Amplitude-Developer-Docs/amplitude-dev-center/docs/data/creating-your-tracking-plan.md

 <!-- ![Destination Modal](/img/destination.png#400) -->
 <p><img alt="Destination Modal" src={useBaseUrl('/img/destination.png#400')} /></p>

 A Destination's vendor identifies a particular analytics provider you're working with.
-Iteratively uses this information when generating a tracking library for your engineering team to make sure it sends events to all the right places.
+Amplitude Data uses this information when generating a tracking library for your engineering team to make sure it sends events to all the right places.
 For Amplitude specifically, you can choose your respective projects directly from a dropdown menu.

 A Destination's set of sources defines the parts of your applications that will send events to this particular Destination.